valerieniloinsigh31/footnote-app/README.md

 We see what test failed and why
 We are provided with a Summary detailing: How many tests were run, how long it took and how many failures there were.

+## Testing of the FootNote App
 For the FootNote App, I tried to write specific tests to see whether the specific tests fail.

-Firstly, split the 'test.py' file out into three separate files for more specified testing, clear code (organised and easy to manage, keeping tests independent of one another).
+Firstly, I split the 'test.py' file out into three separate files for more specified testing, clear code (organised and easy to manage, keeping tests independent of one another).
 I completed a select number of tests only due to limited time:

 (1)Test forms - split into test_forms.py file